-Triads are chords formed of three notes.
-Triads may be major, minor, augmented, or diminished.
+Triads are chords made up of three notes.
+Triads can be major, minor, augmented, or diminished.
 The following examples show the structure of each of these chords:

 Minor triad: minor 3rd, perfect 5th